Lake County Certified Farmers Markets

 There are a lot of great reasons for a vacation in Northern California’s wine growing region of Lake County and many of those reasons are the memories you take home.
-But according to Certified Tourism Ambassador Cornelia Sieber-Davis of Lake County Farmer’s Finest, some of the people visiting Lake County take home organically-grown specialties offered in the Certified Farmers’ markets.
+But according to Cornelia Sieber-Davis, CTA, of Lake County Farmer’s Finest, some of the people visiting Lake County take home organically-grown specialities offered in the Certified Farmers’ markets.

 There is a distinction in the Certified farmers’ markets that Cornelia was quick to point out.
 The Certification comes from the state and is a verification that the people who are selling you the products that are so wonderful are also the ones growing them.
 Taking advantage of the cleanest air in California combined with beautiful surroundings and wonderful water, many of the farmers at the market choose to grow their produce organically.
 And many even manage their own seed stock ensuring a heritage of natural growing practices.